butla/bultrowicz.com/cd-with-angularjs-commits.rst

 Especially if there are many contributors involved [#6]_?
 Well, not if you have good tests (and do other things mentioned in the Thought Works article).

-`My Tox config`_ checks if the tests pass, if the last commit is well formed (so it requires my CI scripts), and if the last commit has version bumped appropriately.
+In addition to running tests, `my Tox config`_ checks if the last commit is well formed and if the library's version was bumped when it should be.
-(TODO version bump check, może wcześniej w artykule o tym wspomnieć)) With that, running Tox after creating a commit and before push should ensure [#7]_ that we didn't break anything and that a new version will be released if it's needed.
+With that, running Tox after creating a commit and before push should ensure [#7]_ that we didn't break anything and that a new version will be released if it's needed.
 Of course, a human can even forget to run Tox before pushing...